 The Maharani’s saloon carriage dating back to 1899, the Austin Railway Car, India’s first home-built steam engine and other rare exhibits are a treat!
 There is even an actual section of the Old Srirangapatna railway station.
 There is also a mini toy-train that takes visitors all around the museum grounds.

 - Location: KRS Road, Opp.
 CFTRI, Medar Block, Yadavagiri

 6. Folklore Museum

 The museum has an abundance of artefacts, sculpture, paintings in traditional and tribal styles.
-There is a marvelous and massive collection of traditional farming, hunting and trapping equipment and tools.
+There is a marvellous and massive collection of traditional farming, hunting and trapping equipment and tools.

-If you ever wondered about the daily business of eating there is old-fashioned kitchen implements, which must at one time being state-of-the-art, and there’s even physical fitness equipment that is both funny and interesting.
+If you ever wondered about the daily business of eating there is old-fashioned kitchen implements and there’s even physical fitness equipment that is both funny and interesting.
 Do not miss the leather puppets and the costumes used in traditional theatre.

 7. Melody World Wax Museum

 Melody World Wax Museum started in 2010 in a heritage building.
 The museum has a large collection of Karnataka’s musical instruments in addition to pieces from all over India.